DUNE/p3s/documents/src/WORKFLOW.md

 as the standard shell command "env".

-## Object Deletion
-The "-d" option accompanied by the object key (e.g. UUID for workflows) will cause the client to delete the corresponding object from the database.
-For both DAGs and workflows, this will cause the deletion not only of the object itself as a record, but also of its vertices and edges.
-This is achieved by running the client in this manner:

-`workflow.py -d -w workflow -u 1234567890`

-where "-d" stands for delete, "-w" stands for "what" since both DAGs and workflows can be deleted via this interface, and "-u" stands for UUID of the object to be deleted.
-If for example one wants to delete a DAG which is named "myDAG" from the system, the necessary command would look like this:

-`workflow.py -d -w dag -n myDAG`

-It is easy to see that DAGs are referred to by their names as opposed to UUIDs (which they don't have).

-Until serious testing has been completed, please consult the experts about using the delete function - especially if the system is in production.

 ## A working example
 Assuming you are working at CERN and are in the "clients" directory of the p3s repo the following commands will produce a simple but working